meicale/Interception-Tools/README.md

     LINK: /dev/input/by-id/usb-Logitech_USB_Receiver-if02-event-mouse
 ```

-The `mux` tool serves to combine input streams.
-A _muxer_ first needs to be
+The `mux` tool serves to combine multiple pipelines into one.
+A _muxer_ first
-created with a name in a _standalone job_ not associated with any device (it's
+needs to be created with a name in a `CMD` (differently from `JOB`s, `CMD`s are
+executed sequentially when the service starts and are waited for successful
+termination).
+The muxer can then be used from multiple pipelines as an output
+or as the input of a given pipeline.
+After the muxer creation, a _standalone
-then just a command executed when `udevmon` starts).
-Then this muxer can be
+job_ not associated with any device (which makes it just a command executed
-used for reading and writing from multiple device streams.
+when `udevmon` starts, but not waited for) is launched to consume the muxer and
+pass what arrives from it to `caps2esc` and, finally, to the virtual device
+created from `gaming-keyboard.yaml` (see caveats section on device links).

 In the example above, when the keyboard is connected, it's grabbed and its
-input events are sent to the `caps2esc` muxer that was initially created
+input events are sent to the “caps2esc” muxer that was initially created.
-alongside the muxer reader pipeline (which doesn't break when devices
-disconnect).
-The cloned device will receive the input through the muxer, which
-itself not only receives input from the keyboard, but also from _observed_
-input (not grabbed) from mouse.
-The buttons of the mouse generate `EV_KEY`
+_Observed_ input (not grabbed) from mouse is also sent to the same muxer.
+The
-events, so `caps2esc` will accept them, making “Caps Lock + Click” work as
+buttons of the mouse generate `EV_KEY` events, so `caps2esc` will accept them,
-“Control + Click”.
+making “Caps Lock + Click” work as “Control + Click”.

-As in this case the final target cloned device clones a keyboard, not a mouse,
+As in this case the final target cloned device clones the keyboard, not a
-if mouse events reach it from muxing multiple streams, they won't be
+mouse, if mouse events reach it from muxing multiple pipelines, they won't be
 reproduced, hence not duplicating the _observed_ mouse events.
-[You can also
-grab the mouse, if you want][caps2esc-issue-9-note].

 If a device happens to match multiple job descriptions, only the first job that
 matches gets executed.
 This allows for device specific jobs, while still having